tchen119/Image-Repository/README.md

 # Image-Repository

 # Instructions
-1. Clone the repository.
+1. Open terminal and clone the repository.
-2. Open terminal and navigate into the repository.
+2. Navigate into the repository.
 3. Run 'python3 app.py' in the terminal.
 (Have python3 installed)
 4. On a browser, head to 'localhost:5000'.